Ndanu-eng/BANK-CHURN-PREDICTION/README.md

  !git checkout -b your-branch-name
   ```

-## Move the colab  file to your working directory
+## Copy the colab  file to your working directory

 Replace the datacleaning.ipynb with the  file you are working i.e edaanalysis.ipynb etc..